jasonmarkgray/markdown/README.md

 # GitHub-to-Confluence automated workflow

-This repository is the source of my GitHub-to-Confluence workflow.
+This repository contains a GitHub-to-Confluence workflow.
 The files in /source are the source markdown topics.
 Whenever a push event happens on master, it triggers a GitHub workflow action which publishes the updated or new topics to my Confluence space.

 The repo is here: